 Anyone who has visited or lives in Japan has already noticed that the Japanese use an application other than WhatsApp.
 They use LINE instead of WhatsApp to communicate.
 But, why do they use this app?

-in the same way as the Xbox is not popular in Japan, WhatsApp is not either.
-What's more, LINE is an application developed by Japanese.
-As well as Sony and Nintendo consoles are also developed by Japanese.
-The same thing is with automobiles.
+Just like the Xbox is not popular in Japan, WhatsApp is not either.
+Moreover, LINE is an app developed by Japanese people.
+Similarly, Sony and Nintendo consoles are also developed by Japanese.
+The same goes for automobiles.

 In short, the Japanese usually only use what is Japanese.
 It may be fear of using a foreign brand (although the Japanese also consume foreign products).
 It may be that the Japanese consume national brands because the products meet their requirements and preferences.
 It is not known.